Topology Specification

 sigil test --env

-Sigil does not provide an implicit default environment for topology-aware projects.
+Sigil does not provide an implicit default environment for topology-aware projects or for code that reads •config..

 Diagnostics